 Mt.
 Mihara 三原山

-An active volcano and officially part of Tokyo
+An active volcano in Tokyo

 Mt Mihara forms the center of Izu Oshima Island .
 Rising 758 meters above the surrounding landscape the volcano was revered by residents for thousands of years as a sacred site.
 Although the volcano is active and erupts periodically every 30 to 40 years, the site is carefully monitored, and is a popular hiking spot.

 Visitors can hire horses to explore the mountain on horseback

 During busy seasons there are regular buses to the trailhead from the port.
 Reaching the summit takes 45 minutes on foot from Mihara-sanchoguchi Bus Stop.